 You have the right to be involved in your education.
 Age, grade, and maturity are factors which determine the level of your involvement.
-Course selection and participation in school activities are an integral part of learning.
+Participation in school activities is part of learning.

-- > To ask for assistance from school personnel in selecting courses. - > To request participation in academic programs and extracurricular activities that match with your abilities. - > To cooperate with teachers and help create a safe environment. - > To cooperate fully and strive to achieve mastery of the basic skills. - > To treat others equitably and fairly. - > To act in a way so as to not harass others and to report harassment or discriminatory incidents to school administrators.
+- > To request participation in academic programs and extracurricular activities that match with your abilities. - > To cooperate with teachers and help create a safe environment. - > To cooperate fully and strive to achieve mastery of the basic skills. - > To treat others equitably and fairly. - > To act in a way so as to not harass others and to report harassment or discriminatory incidents to school administrators.

-- > To receive district course descriptions to help you make informed choices. - To attend school in a learning environment where all students and adults are treated equitably without regard to race, color, religion, national origin, age, gender, marital status, disability, sexual orientation, or gender identity.
+- > To attend school in a learning environment where all students and adults are treated equitably without regard to race, color, religion, national origin, age, gender, marital status, disability, sexual orientation, or gender identity.
 This list is not all inclusive. - > To receive instruction under competent teachers.